animatedmax/spring-data-geode/src/main/markdown/reference/mapping.md

-In addition to the custom instantiation logic and strategy provided by `EntityInstantiators`, the `MappingPdxSerializer` also provides capabilities well beyond {data-store-name}'s own {x-data-store-javadoc}/org/apache/geode/pdx/ReflectionBasedAutoSerializer.html\[`ReflectionBasedAutoSerializer`\].
+In addition to the custom instantiation logic and strategy provided by `EntityInstantiators`, the `MappingPdxSerializer` also provides capabilities well beyond GemFire's own {x-data-store-javadoc}/org/apache/geode/pdx/ReflectionBasedAutoSerializer.html\[`ReflectionBasedAutoSerializer`\].

 </div>

 <div class="paragraph">

-While {data-store-name}'s `ReflectionBasedAutoSerializer` conveniently uses Java Reflection to populate entities and uses regular expressions to identify types that should be handled (serialized and deserialized) by the serializer, it cannot, unlike `MappingPdxSerializer`, perform the
+While GemFire's `ReflectionBasedAutoSerializer` conveniently uses Java Reflection to populate entities and uses regular expressions to identify types that should be handled (serialized and deserialized) by the serializer, it cannot, unlike `MappingPdxSerializer`, perform the